 The USBIG Network, which was for almost two decades an informal group, has now incorporated as USBIG, Inc., a non-profit 501c3 corporation.
 It remains an all-volunteer organization, with no paid employees.
 The goal of USBIG is to increase discussion of BIG in the United States.
 Its activities include annual conferences, a monthly newsflash, a blog series, and a discussion paper series.
 Membership is free and open to anyone who shares its goals.

 USBIG Board of Directors

 Michael Howard (President/Coordinator, website ) is Professor of Philosophy at the University of Maine and co-editor of Basic Income Studies: The International Journal of Basic Income Research.
 He is the author of Self-Management and the Crisis of Socialism, editor of Socialism, and author of numerous articles on basic income.
 He is the coeditor of Alaska’s Permanent Fund Dividend: Examining Its Suitability as a Model, and Exporting the Alaska Model.

-Soomi Lee is Assistant Professor, Department of Public and Health Administration, University of La Verne, and is editor of the USBIG Blog series.
+Soomi Lee is Associate Professor, Department of Public and Health Administration, University of La Verne, and is editor of the USBIG Blog series.